pfr-mf6/ImageTrend-DataMart/NFIRS_model.md

 GO
 ```

-Next, we can iteratively chunk this query and group our tables together.

 For example, the first few tables have simple relationships and are connected like this:

 1. **Fact_Fire to Dim_Agency**